CS5500-24Fall-Group5/cs5500-base/StandUpDocuments/Week-1-September-09-retrospective.md

 ## Overview

-Briefly describe the purpose of this retrospective and what you aim to achieve.
+The purpose of this retrospective is to reflect on the team’s performance during the first week of the project.
+We aim to identify our successes, any challenges we faced, and areas for future improvement.
+This reflection will guide us in ensuring the team stays aligned and continually improves as the project progresses.

 ---